Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   cmake --build . --config Release cmake --build . --config Release --target install

-5 About openssl and curl
+5 About webready support libraries (openssl, libssh and curl)

+  a) openssl
   You cannot build openssl with CMake.
 However we have prebuilt binaries which you can download and extract into your build tree.